 Jardin Majorelle

-A luscious retreat encased in earthen walls amongst the bustle of Marrakech, the Jardin Majorelle botanical gardens is worth spending a few hours in, freshly pampered from the hammam.
+A luscious retreat encased in earthen walls amongst the bustle of Marrakech, the Jardin Majorelle botanical gardens is worth spending a few hours in once you’ve been freshly pampered by the hammam.

 Yves Saint Laurent’s ashes were scattered near this small Roman pillar.